geryb-bg/gery-web/blog/Forms, Web Components and Redux/article.md

 customElements.define('my-quest', Quest);
 ```

 The `Quest` component is in charge of saving the things we have filled in.
 It needs to know about both the quest and the missions.
-However, you may have noticed that quest and missions are not in the properties of this component, this is because we do not need to re-render when quest or missions change.
-We also needs to make sure we have filled in all of the details correctly, the `pageValid` method is doing that for us.
+However, you may have noticed that this component does not have any of its own properties, this is because we do not need to re-render it when quest, missions or errors change.
+We also need to make sure we have filled in all of the details correctly, the `pageValid` method is doing that for us.
 Lastly, if there are no errors, we can save everything (`//save quest and missions here`).

 ## Some cleaning up